Gain the confidence to guide and teach meditation.

 I hope this explanation makes it clear why we insist that you complete the Beginners Course, regardless of your previous experience.
 Please understand that I would like to be able to relax this requirement, but experience has shown that without it, the Teacher Training course is unworkable.

 Note, that it is possible to complete the Beginners and Teacher Training Courses concurrently.
+Participation in one of our urban day or annual retreats will also enhance your appreciation for the material covered on the Teacher Training course.

 Who is the course suitable for?